-This 30 Minute Chicken Marsala Meatballs recipe is so good!
-Classic chicken Marsala receives a fun twist when rolled into bite-sized meatballs that are served with mushrooms and glazed with a rich Marsala cream sauce.
+This easy chicken and mushroom meatballs recipe is so good!
+All the flavors of a traditional chicken marsala are packed into bite-sized meatballs served with sautéed mushrooms and a rich Marsala cream sauce.

-Here's everything you need to make this easy meatball recipe:
+Here's everything you need to make this easy meatball recipe.
+Ingredient quantities are listed in the recipe card at the bottom of this post.

 - Cremini Mushrooms - Mushrooms are a classic ingredient in Chicken Marsala.
 Here we are adding minced mushrooms directly into the meatballs.
 We recommend using a food processor to mince your mushrooms in no time at all!
 Sautéing mushrooms in a dry pan, without fat, helps to keep the mushrooms crisp and golden.
 Mushrooms are also added to the sauce and lend to a classic, umami-rich flavor.